Ragnarokkr/chrome-i18n/README.md

   See the file `doc/category.md` for further informations about the category mode.
-- **language**: in this mode the project is divided into a meta descriptor file which will describe the project's structure and the database definitions, and as much files as the supported languages which will define only the translations.
+- **language**: in this mode the project is divided into a meta descriptor file which will describe the project's structure and the database definitions, and as many files as the supported languages which will define only the translations.
   See the file `doc/language.md` for further informations about the language mode.

 ### Philosophy

-Currently, people are managing locales manually.
-Every language with its own directory and definition file, all pretty the same but the translated message.
+Currently, people manually manage locales project sources.
+Every language with its own directory and definition file, all pretty the similiar but the translated message.
 It's a lot of useless redundancy to manage by hand.
-This sucks, and the goal is to make it much easier.
+This sucks and the goal is to make it much easier.

 Chrome-i18n is a specific tool which will build a complete database for your Chrome extensions and web apps starting from some project files, easier to